-It's a 3600-square-foot, Georgian-style brick house with four bedrooms, 2.5 bathrooms, a partially finished basement, two fireplaces, and a beautifully-landscaped (although overgrown) yard.
-But the kitchen was only 10' x 12' and entirely closed off.
-It had beautiful cherry cabinets and had been updated at some point, but the colors were dark.
-Despite a large window, it felt much too small by today's standards, especially for such a grand house.
+This house is a 3600-square-foot, Georgian/Colonial-style brick house with four bedrooms, 2.5 bathrooms, a partially finished basement, two fireplaces, and a beautifully-landscaped yard.
+But the kitchen was only 10' x 12' and entirely enclosed.
+It had beautiful cherry wood cabinets and had been nicely updated at some point, but the colors were dark (which was very popular at the time).
+It was much too small by today's standards, especially for such a grand house.
 Right beside the kitchen was a large and bright laundry room with more cabinets and closets, plus an exterior door.
 On the other side of that space was a den with a wide, brick fireplace and French doors leading to a screened-in porch.

 I got out my measuring tape, graph paper, pencil, and eraser and started planning.
 I wanted to open up the space as much as possible to give it a cozy, heart-of-the-home feeling.
 I envisioned my children doing their homework in there while I made dinner, sitting at the island to talk to me while they ate snacks, and watching movies together as a family.
 I wanted to be able to look out at the back and front of the house to watch where they were playing.
 I also wanted a kitchen that would be a pleasure to cook in with a large pantry, double ovens, and a eye-catching hood vent over the stove.

-We use the side entry door the most because it's easiest to access from the driveway.
-Before the renovation, if you came in from the side, you were immediately in the laundry room.
+BEFORE: Before the renovation, if you came in from the side nearest the driveway, you were immediately in the laundry room.
 Solid wood doors and cast iron heaters spoke of a different time and the quality put into everything built here.
 This view is what you would've walked into - two closets on one side and the washer/dryer on the other.

-Beyond that, there was a second kitchen sink, black laminate counters, and a large window.
+Beyond that, there was a second kitchen sink, black laminate counters, more cabinetry, and a large window.

 On the other side of this wall, behind the cabinets, was the kitchen.
 One thing we were able to save and reuse was the black cast-iron cabinet handles, which you can see in the updated kitchen.

 Moving on to the kitchen, this was the entrance into the den.
 The white door is to a long hallway that separates the dining room from the office.
 The two doors into the kitchen were matching cherry wood.
 The one on the left opened into the den (beside the fireplace) and the one on the right opened into the dining room.
 This photo was taken after we re-did the dining room walls.
 They had been dark red.

-Yes, that's wallpaper on the ceiling.
-There was also some water damage on the ceiling from a plumbing leak.
+There was wallpaper on the ceiling, along with some water damage from a plumbing leak.
 The leak had been fixed, but the damage had not been repaired.

 The countertops were cement with a tile backsplash.
 I really liked that apron sink, but we couldn't save it.
-Taking out the cement counters caused a lot of damage.
+Taking out the cement counters was a challenge and caused a lot of damage.

-We considered keeping the cabinets, but the configuration didn't work, so we were able to pass them on to a family member who's building something new and could build to their specifications.
+We considered keeping the cabinets, but the configuration didn't work, so we were able to pass them on to a family building something new, which could build to their specifications.

 What you can't see here is how we discovered that the wall between the kitchen and laundry room contained all the plumbing for the kitchen.
 It had to be moved and you can see the new drywall around the window where we rerouted the pipes.
 (I use the word "we" here loosely.
 It was the plumber who actually did the work.
 We have exactly zero plumbing skills.)

 You can see how open that made it.
-We ended up tearing out the entire ceiling to repair the water damage and reroute the plumbing to the upstairs bathroom and new laundry room.
-We also replaced a rotting floor joist and added some extra support for the new bathtub that was installed on the second floor.
-We had to extend the huge support beam between the kitchen and den so we could remove the two support posts on the left.
+We ended up tearing out the entire ceiling to repair the water damage and reroute the plumbing.
+We also replaced a rotting floor joist and added some extra support.
+We had to extend the huge support beam between the kitchen and den so we could remove the two posts on the left.

 The first coat of primer really changed the look of the space!
-(This is where the cubbies would eventually go and where we removed the two closets beside the exterior door.
+This is where the cubbies would eventually go and where we removed the two closets beside the exterior door.

 When the cabinets were finally installed and the water/electrical hooked up, I knew we could move in.
 That was a good day!
 I chose navy cabinets for the bottom and cream-colored cabinets for the top and around the refrigerator.
 It took a few more weeks to get the navy hood vent in due to manufacturer delays.
 I also found a new apron sink to replace the one that was damaged.
-At this point, the new electrical had been roughed in, but the den hadn't been painted.
+At this point, the den hadn't been painted.
 See the dark brown wall to the right?

 I love the gold light fixtures and cabinet handles.
 The floor is a luxury vinyl pattern that was inspired by the barber shop at the 1920's Main Street at Sauder Village in Archbold, Ohio.
-I chose vinyl because I was tired of everything breaking when it hit the tile floor at the farm house.
-This floor feels really good under my feet, especially when I have to stand for long periods of time while cooking or cleaning.
+I chose vinyl to reduce costs and because I was tired of everything breaking when it hit the tile floor at the farm house.
+This floor feels really good under my feet, especially when I have to stand for long periods of time.
 It also makes me so happy every time I look at it.
 I love the pattern and the subtle colors.

 I found the floating shelves on etsy.com at DIYdadDesign.
 I was able to order them to my exact specifications - length, color, etc. They arrived more quickly than expected and with everything I needed to hang them.